isfzade/SpoonsGame/README.md

 A game is finished when a player will collect all letters of SPOON.

 - If the SPOON word collector is the real user then the game will be lost.
-- if the collector is a bot then the bot will be kicked from the game and next round will start with remaining players.
+- If the collector is a bot then the bot will be kicked from the game and next round will start with remaining players.
 - If all bots will collect SPOON word then the real user wins the game.